mikeal/block-box/README.md

 across memory, networks and is even a high performance ondisc database format.

+How fast are we talking?

+Local operations (read, insert, bulk inclusion checks) into the data structure is comparable to native Map() implementations and, given access to low level primitives, could beat performance.

+Serialization of the data structure, because it's already prepared for serialization, is about as fast as you can write a vector of bytes and does not require a single memcopy operation (outside of number-to-byte conversions in certain languages).

+Within the realm of "hash addressed blocks" you should be able to write these as fast your program can access the related bytes and move them to the desired space in memory, disc, or network.

 ## What is a "hash addressed block container?"

 Numerous systems exist that hold and exchange hash addressed blocks: